yehochanan0823/Story-of-Phena-and-Narryok/README.md

 # Story of Nu
 **Warning**

-The permission of reading the novel is given only to members in Extramorph Zhongwen Group.
+<p>The permission of reading, adding, editing the files is given only to members in Extramorph Zhongwen Group.</p>

-Any illegal access into the repository is strictly denied.
+<p>Any illegal access into the repository is strictly denied.</p>
 © 2015 Extramorph Zhongwen Group, All Right Reversed.